 Pozole is best when made with a wonderful stock, and the stock from a Thanksgiving turkey is just the thing.
-I simmer it up a huge pot (recipe here) and use about half of the rich broth for this recipe and save half for something else.
-(By the way, this is great with chicken, too!)
+I simmer up a huge pot (recipe here) with my Thanksgiving turkey carcass, and use about half of the rich broth (7 cups) for this recipe and save half of the stock for something else.
+(By the way, this recipe is great with chicken, too and if you don’t have turkey stock, just use chicken stock.)

-The broth with the sauce and a can or two of hominy (which is wonderfully soft and chewy at the same time) simmers for about 20 minutes.
-A little leftover turkey goes in to warm through, a few garnishes set out and dinner is on the table.
+Then add in your stock, a few herbs and a can or two of hominy & simmer away for a few minutes, about 20 or so, to blend the flavors.
+Toss in your leftover turkey to warm through, set out your garnishes and dinner is on the table.
 Quick, easy, outstanding – and healthy.
 The perfect meal for after holiday indulgences.